jo-eman/task-rt/README.md

 **ONE camera file, ONE light file and ONE objects file are required condition.**
 The order of the files in terminal command is important.
 **Only ONE camera , ONE light, and multiple objects are allowed on scene.**
+To create scene, create files with description of camera, light and objects.
+Then use them as arguments of the program.
+**Name all the files without extention.**

 ## Example
 ```